Get Your Employment Arbitration Case Packet — File in Burlington Without a Lawyer

 - Local Law Firms and Employment Lawyers: Specialized legal practitioners experienced in arbitration and employment law.

-- Community Legal Aid Organizations: Providing guidance and support, especially for employees with limited financial means.
+- Community Legal Aid Organizations: Providing guidance and support, especially for employees at a local employer means.

 - Arbitration providers: Organizations offering arbitration services familiar with North Carolina employment disputes.